WhatIfWeDigDeeper/algorithms-in-js/README.md

-## Classic Algorithms in ES2015
+# Classic Algorithms in ES6 (ES2015)

 References "Grokking Algorithms" by Manning Press.
-Modified some to use tail recursion.
+Modified some algorithms to use tail recursion.
 Added Jest unit tests.